 Screen Sharing - Important

 To prevent participants from inadvertently sharing their screen with the meeting: In the host controls, click the arrow next to Share Screen and click Advanced Sharing Options.
 Set it to "One participant can share at a time" and "Only Host can share".
 You will then need to give permission to a selected participant if you wish a class member to do a presentation.
-You can do this by enabling a participant to be an alternate host (through Participants menu).
+You can do this by enabling a participant to be a co-host (through Participants menu).

 Managing a Class